Resources

 A US soldier stands proudly in front of his trophy, a massive Sturmtiger mortar which is painted in the ambush scheme.
 This is one of the few color photos showing this scheme.

-This black and white photo of a Panther is much better at showing off the ambush scheme, which would have been a familiar (and fearsome) sight to Allied tankers in the summer of 1944.
-Note the darker color of the wheels which suggests a RAL 8012 base.
+This photo of a Panther (Daimler-Benz production) is much better at showing off the ambush camoufalge in its dot style, which would have been a familiar (and fearsome) sight to Allied tankers especially with the FG 1250 infrared sights like the one here.

 Tricolor Scheme (1945)

-A final revision to the three-color scheme took place on 2 January 1945 (H.V.
-1945 Nr.
-52) which would be in place until the German surrender in May 1945.
-This time, RAL 6003 Olivgrün (Olive Green) was given the leading role as the base color of the vehicle with RAL 8017 Rotbraun (Red-Brown) and RAL 7028 Dunkelgelb Ausgabe 1944 as the disruptive colors.
-The new camouflage pattern would consist of sharply defined edges and the use of the three colors in roughly similar proportions meant that vehicles looked darker than before.
-Unfortunately, this scheme was scheduled to be implemented fully only until 1 June 1945, by which time the war had been lost.
+A final revision to the three-color scheme was established on 2 January 1945 (H.V.
+1945, Nr.
+52), and followed earlier orders given on 29 November and 20 December to manufacturers.
+This time, RAL 6003 Olivgrün (Olive Green) was chosen as the basecoat with RAL 8017 Rotbraun (Red-Brown) and RAL 7028 Dunkelgelb Ausgabe 1944 (Dark Yellow) as the disruptive colors using sharp contours.
+Unfortunately, this scheme was scheduled to be implemented fully only until 1 March 1945, by which time the war was just weeks away from being lost and many factories had already been rendered inoperable by bombing.
 This meant that only a small number of vehicles ended up using it and implementation was not always done by the book as evidenced by the fact that many factories stuck to using Dunkelgelb rather than Olivgrün as the base.
+Factories continued to deliver vehicles in the patterns described in the pervious section but there was also some degree of experimentation, often on a single vehicle.

 Paint Guide: